Towards Label-free Scene Understanding by Vision Foundation Models: Experiments

 \section{Experiments}

-To evaluate the superior performance and generalization capability of our method for scene understanding, we conduct experiments on both indoor and outdoor public datasets, namely ScanNet~\cite{dai2017scannet} and nuScenes~\cite{caesar2020nuscenes}, and compare with current state-of-the-art approaches~\cite{maskclip,peng2022openscene,chen2023clip2scene} on both 2D and 3D semantic segmentation tasks.
+To evaluate the superior performance and generalization capability of our method for scene understanding, we conduct experiments on both indoor and outdoor public datasets, namely ScanNet~\cite{dai2017scannet}, nuScenes~\cite{caesar2020nuscenes} and nuImages~\cite{nuscenes2019}, and compare with current state-of-the-art approaches~\cite{maskclip,peng2022openscene,chen2023clip2scene} on both 2D and 3D semantic segmentation tasks.
 Critical operations and losses of our method are also verified effectiveness by extensive ablation studies.
 In the following, we introduce datasets, implementation, comparison results, and ablation studies in detail.

 \paragraph{Datasets.} ScanNet~\cite{dai2017scannet} consists of 1,603 indoor scans, collected by RGB-D camera, with 20 classes, where 1,201 scans are allocated for training, 312 scans for validation, and 100 scans for testing.
 Additionally, we utilize 25,000 key frame images to train the 2D network.
 The nuScenes~\cite{caesar2020nuscenes} dataset, collected in traffic scenarios by LiDAR and RGB camera, comprises 700 scenes for training, 150 for validation, and 150 for testing, focusing on LiDAR semantic segmentation with 16 classes.
 To be more specific, we leverage a total of 24,109 sweeps of LiDAR scans for training and 4,021 sweeps for validation.
 Each sweep is accompanied by six camera images, providing a comprehensive 360-degree view.
 Note that the dataset does not provide image labels.
 Thus the quantitative evaluation of the paired images is not presented.
+The nuImages \cite{nuscenes2019} dataset provides 93,000 2D annotated images sourced from a significantly larger dataset.
+This includes 67,279 images for training, 16,445 for validation, and 9,752 for testing.
+The dataset consists of 11 shared classes with nuScenes.